jsalignon/cactus/docs/2_Install/Test_datasets.md

 The test datasets can be downloaded with this command:
 ```
-nextflow run jsalignon/cactus/scripts/download/download.nf --test_datasets --specie worm -r main -latest
+nextflow run jsalignon/cactus/scripts/download/download.nf --test_datasets --species worm -r main -latest
 ```

 The parameters for this command are:
- - *--specie*: can be any of the 4 species supported by Cactus (worm, fly, mouse or human)
+ - *--species*: can be any of the 4 species supported by Cactus (worm, fly, mouse or human)
  - *--threads* can be set to determine the number of thread used by pigz for uncompressing the references archive files

  > **_NOTE:_**  The test datasets contains 4 folders: fastq, tsv, conf and yml; as described in the [Inputs](/docs/3_Inputs/3_Inputs.md) section.